spack/spack/lib/spack/docs/build_settings.rst

-  so it is typically only useful for build/run dependencies (in some cases if a library package also provides an executable, it may be possible to extract a meaningful Spec by running the executable - for example the compiler wrappers in MPI implementations)
+  so it is typically only useful for build/run dependencies (in some cases if a library package also provides an executable, it may be possible to extract a meaningful Spec by running the executable - for example the compiler wrappers in MPI implementations).
 * The logic does not search through module files, it can only detect packages with executables defined in ``PATH``; you can help Spack locate externals which use module files by loading any associated modules for